 Evidence that attendance was met will be required from all of the schools the student attended in the previous term to claim their next instalment of School Term Allowance.

 84.4 School Term Allowance rates

-The annual entitlement of School Term Allowance is \$540.80.
-This is paid in four quarterly amounts.
-The entitlement periods for School Term Allowance are listed as follows:
+The annual entitlement of School Term Allowance is paid in four quarterly amounts.
+The entitlement periods for School Term Allowance are: